-The repeated use of brood cells in raising brood, can cause the dark coloration on the combs.
+The repeated use of brood cells in raising brood can cause dark colouration on the combs.
 This is usually caused by debris and propolis accumulation on these combs.

 This valuable substance is used for feeding the larvae and is highly nutritious.
-The future queen is fed solely on this substance after the rest of the bees have ceased in receiving royal jelly.
-Since royal jelly has mixed coloration, ranging from white, yellow, gray to brown, it can cause the darkening of brood honeycomb.
+The future queen is fed solely on this substance after the rest of the bees have ceased receiving royal jelly.
+Since royal jelly has mixed colouration, ranging from white, yellow, grey to brown, it can cause the darkening of brood honeycomb.

 What About Dark Capped Honey?

-Honey bees are quite ingenious when it comes to resource utilization.
+Honeybees are quite ingenious when it comes to resource utilization.
 They have mastered the art of reuse and recycling of beehive products.
-For instance, cells that were previously used by brood will be utilized as pollen and honey reservoirs resulting in dark capped honey.
+For instance, cells that were previously used by the brood will be utilized as pollen and honey reservoirs resulting in dark-capped honey.
 One might therefore wonder if this kind of honey is edible.

-Brood honeycomb will taste differently when compared to comb honey.
-First off, the honey comb is dark in color unlike its light counterpart.
-This dark coloration is due to the pollen and other debris that have accumulated inside the brood cell.
+Brood honeycomb will taste different when compared to comb honey.
+First off, the honeycomb is dark in colour, unlike its light counterpart.
+This dark colouration is due to the pollen and other debris that has accumulated inside the brood cell.
 Some beekeepers believe the pollen and other material add some beneficial enzymes to the honey derived from brood honeycombs.

-Brood honeycomb appear darker due to the various substances that are used while raising brood.
+Brood honeycombs appear darker due to the various substances that are used while raising brood.
 This is unlike virgin combs that appear lighter in colour.
-Believe it or not, some beekeepers think this dark coloration is due to accumulated faeces.
+Believe it or not, some beekeepers think this dark colouration is due to accumulated faeces.
 That is never the case since worker bees are quite hygienic, leaving nothing to chance when it comes to brood welfare or honey production.